-Hendricks wins 7th straight start, Cubs beat Mets 2-0
+Slow poke: Hendricks wins 7th start in row, Cubs blank Mets

+That’s how the 31-year-old does it: He averages several ticks under 90 mph with the third-slowest fastball among major league starters.

+“It obviously has become more of a velocity game, but there are still guys that go out and can pitch,” Hendricks said.
+“I just try and focus on myself, and that has to be my game.
+So I go out and try and execute pitches and change up timing and work quick.”

-NEW YORK (AP) — Kyle Hendricks flummoxed the Mets for six innings to win his career-best seventh straight start, Javier Báez hit a two-run homer in the first off Marcus Stroman and the Chicago Cubs beat New York 2-0 Thursday night to avoid a four-game series sweep.
+Javier Báez hit a two-run homer in the first off Marcus Stroman, and the Cubs avoided a four-game series sweep despite getting just four hits.

+Hendricks (9-4) combined on a two-hitter with Andrew Chafin (pitching on his 31st birthday), Ryan Tepera and Craig Kimbrel.

+Kimbrel tied for the major league lead in saves with his 19th in 21 chances and matched Jeff Reardon for 10th place on the career list at 367.

 He improved to 4-0 against the Mets, who had trouble adjusting to his relatively soft arsenal.
-The fastest of his 92 pitches was 89.3 mph; his 87.1 mph fastball average entering the game was 186th among 188 qualified pitchers, ahead of only Adam Cimber of Miami (86.9) and submarining Tyler Rogers of San Francisco (82.3), according to MLB Statcast.
+The fastest of his 92 pitches was 89.3 mph; his 87.1 mph fastball average entering was 186th among 188 qualified pitchers, ahead of only Adam Cimber of Miami (86.9) and submarining Tyler Rogers of San Francisco (82.3), according to MLB Statcast.

-Hendricks had allowed eight home runs in his previous four starts and a major league-high 19 coming in.

-Andrew Chafin, pitching on his 31st birthday, combined with Ryan Tepera and Craig Kimbrel for three innings of perfect relief, and the final Mets 17 batters were retired in order in the combined two-hitter.
-Kimbrel got his 19th save in 21 chances, tying for the major league lead.
+“If you look on paper, it’s nothing it’s going to wow you with,” Cubs manager David Ross said.
+“This is just the real art of pitching, and he goes out and does it every single time he takes the bump.”

+Hendricks’ ERA is 4.13, down from 7.54 at the end of April.
+He doesn’t consider himself a possible All-Star.

 Chicago pitched just its third shutout of the season but second in five games.
 The Cubs got a win despite hitting .138 (17 for 123) in the series with nine runs with eight walks and 49 strikeouts.

-Neither team had a hit after the fourth inning, combining to go 0 for their last 34.

 Stroman (6-5) gave up four hits in seven innings with eight strikeouts and one walk.
+He threw 25 split-changeups, a new pitch for him this season.

+“Mechanically I was a little off in the first,” Stroman said.
+“Core wasn’t activated, wasn’t getting to my legs.”

-Following Kris Bryant’s walk in the first, Báez hit a hanging slider into the motorized 18-by-16-foot apple in the center field batter’s eye that is raised to celebrate Mets home runs.
+Stroman allowed a single to Kris Bryant with one out in the first, and Báez hit a hanging slider into the motorized 18-by-16-foot apple in the center field batter’s eye that is raised to celebrate Mets home runs.
 Báez’s 16th home run this season was his second of the series.

-New York lost for only the third time in its last 17 home games and is 20-7 at Citi Field.

 Bryant was back at third base and went 1 for 4 with two strikeouts, two nights after he was hit on the right hand by a Taijaun Walker pitch.
 Bryant’s throwing hand was wrapped.